twilio/workshop/docs/callin.rst

             response.play("http://com.twilio.music.rock.s3.amazonaws.com/nickleus_-_original_guitar_song_200907251723.mp3")
             self.response.out.write(str(response))

-You can also take advantage of similar information when a call is dequeued, through the ``action`` parameter when enqueuing.
+You can also take advantage of similar information when a call is dequeued through the ``action`` parameter when enqueuing.

 .. code-block:: xml